|

 • Your baby is extra fussy.

-All babies are different, and babies differ from adults.
+All babies are different, and they differ from adults.
 For instance, it can be normal for babies to not poop for three days and not feel constipated.
-But if you see signs of occasional constipation, try these tips:
+But if you see signs of constipation, try these tips:

 • Give your baby prune juice and water in a bottle.
 I mixed two ounces of prune juice in one ounce of water.
-Don’t use too much juice though because of the extra sugar.
+(Try not to offer juice too often though because of the extra sugar.)

 • Offer fruits and vegetables.
-High-fiber foods like pears and broccoli can help with digestion and bowel movements.
+High-fiber foods like peas and pears can help with digestion and bowel movements.

 • Do bicycle kicks.
 Help massage his belly by doing bicycle kicks.
 Gently move one of his bent knees toward his belly, then straighten and move the other bent knee.

-The battle that ensues when your baby refuses to eat can be enough to make the experience miserable for both of you.
-Hopefully, by now you’ve seen that, at the end of the day, everything will work out.
-And that babies don’t function like robots—their appetites and interest ebb and flow just as ours do.
+The battle that ensues when your baby refuses to eat solids can be enough to make the experience miserable for both of you.
+Hopefully, you’ve seen that, at the end of the day, everything will work out.
+Babies don’t function like robots—their appetites and interests ebb and flow just as ours do.

 Get more tips:

-Don’t forget: Join my newsletter and get Time Management Strategies for the Overwhelmed Mom below—at no cost to you:
+Don’t forget: Join my newsletter and get my ebook, Time Management Strategies for the Overwhelmed Mom below—at no cost to you:

 Time Management Strategies for the Overwhelmed Mom